Fuzzball Documentation

 The two knobs are independent: scheduler annotation matching does not look at definition.policy, and policy evaluation does not look at definition.annotations.
 Either can route on the same annotation key; a deployment is free to use one, the other, or both.

 By default every annotation key on a workflow job must be matched by an entry in definition.annotations on each candidate definition; otherwise the candidate is rejected for that job.
-The platform’s own annotation keys — a specific enumerated set of fuzzball.io/* keys including workflow/job/account identifiers (fuzzball.io/workflow.id, fuzzball.io/job.name, …) and the provisioner-definition pinning key — are skipped automatically.
-This is an allowlist, not a prefix match: the fuzzball.io/ prefix is reserved for the platform, and any user-defined key placed under that prefix is not auto-exempt and will still need to be added to scheduler.ignoredAnnotations.
+The platform’s own annotation keys — a specific enumerated set of fuzzball.io/* keys including workflow/job/account identifiers (fuzzball.io/workflow.id, fuzzball.io/job.name, …) and the provisioner-definition pinning key — are skipped automatically, as is the dynamically keyed fuzzball.io/connect/<service> namespace (the client-side connect command, which cannot be enumerated as fixed keys).
+Apart from that namespace this is an allowlist, not a prefix match: the fuzzball.io/ prefix is reserved for the platform, and any user-defined key placed under that prefix is not auto-exempt and will still need to be added to scheduler.ignoredAnnotations.
 Cluster admins should declare only deployment-specific keys (their own labels for routing, etc.) in that list.

 When to add a key to ignoredAnnotations